Alexander Viets Griswold: Biography

 Born in Simsbury, Connecticut, Alexander Viets Griswold was the son of Elisha Griswold and Eunice Viets.
 Griswold died in Boston, Massachusetts.
 He married Elizabeth Mitchelson on 6 May 1785 or 1786 at Scotland (now Bloomfield), Connecticut.
 They had 12 children.
 His sister was the painter Eunice Pinney.

 Griswold received the degree of D.D. from Brown in 1810, from Princeton in 1811, and from Harvard in 1812.

 Griswold was ordained deacon on June 7, 1795, and priest on October 1, 1795.
 Griswold served three small churches in Litchfield County and also taught school.
 Griswold was chosen rector of St. Michael's Church, Bristol, Rhode Island, in 1804.
 He was elected bishop and consecrated on May 29, 1811.
 As the eldest serving bishop, he also served as the Episcopal Church's fifth Presiding Bishop from July 17, 1836, until his death.

 Griswold also served as Chancellor of Brown University from 1815 to 1828.
 He was a cousin of both Frank Griswold and Sheldon M. Griswold, both Episcopal bishops.

+When he died in 1843, he was interred in Trinity Church on Summer Street in Boston.
+In 1876, the bodies of Griswold and his family were removed to the churchyard outside St. Paul's Church, in Dedham, Massachusetts.